Chapter 4: Internet-Facilitated Sexual Offending

 In addition, research by the Crimes against Children Research Center suggests that solicitation offenders target young adolescents, typically between ages 13 and 15, which would not be consistent with the clinical diagnosis of pedophilia (because many of the adolescents involved would be showing some signs of sexual and physical maturation) (Wolak et al., 2008).
 Although it is illegal and is a contravention of social norms about sexual behavior, a sexual interest in young to mid-teen adolescents is not indicative of pedophilia.

-Briggs, Simon, and Simonsen (2011) have suggested that there is a distinction between fantasy-driven and contact-driven solicitation offenders.
-The former group engages in online activities (such as sexual chat, exchange of pornographic images, or exhibitionism via Webcam) that are gratifying in and of themselves, often resulting in orgasm while online.
+Briggs, Simon and Simonsen (2011) have suggested that there is a distinction between fantasy-driven and contact-driven solicitation offenders.
+The former group engages in online activities (such as sexual chat, exchange of pornographic images or exhibitionism via webcam) that are gratifying in and of themselves, often resulting in orgasm while online.
 These activities appear to reflect the sexual fantasies of the offenders and likely fuel those same fantasies by providing experiences and images for future occasions.
-Briggs, Simon, and Simonsen (2011) suggest that this fantasy-driven group is not interested in or likely to commit contact sexual offenses against children.
+Briggs et al. (2011) suggest that this fantasy-driven group is not interested in or likely to commit contact sexual offenses against children.
 The latter group, in contrast, engages in online activities to arrange real-world meetings; their online activity is more directed toward meeting offline and shorter in duration than the online interactions of fantasy-driven offenders.
-Briggs, Simon, and Simonsen (2011) identified 30 offenders who were considered to be contact driven and 21 who were deemed to be fantasy driven.
+Briggs et al. (2011) identified 30 offenders who were considered to be contact driven and 21 who were deemed to be fantasy driven.
 Given the small sample size and exploratory nature of this study, more research is needed to determine if this distinction between solicitation offenders is valid and meaningful.

 Contact Offending History

-In a recent meta-analysis, Seto, Hanson, and Babchishin (2011) reviewed available studies and identified 21 samples of Internet offenders (a total of 4,464 mostly child pornography offenders, although some samples also included solicitation offenders) with information about their contact offending histories.2 On average, one in eight online offenders had an official criminal record for contact sexual offending.
-In the six samples with self-report data, a little more than half (55 percent) admitted to a history of contact sexual offending,3 usually as a result of clinical involvement and/or polygraph examination.
+Seto, Hanson and Babchishin (2011) reviewed available studies and identified 21 samples of internet offenders (a total of 4,464 mostly child pornography offenders, although some samples also included solicitation offenders) with information about their contact offending histories.2 On average, one in eight online offenders had an official criminal record for contact sexual offending.
+In the six samples with self-reported data, a little more than half (55 percent) admitted to a history of contact sexual offending,3 usually as a result of clinical involvement and/or polygraph examination.

-- There is a sizable difference between undetected and detected offenses, when comparing the self-report prevalence rates with the official record rates.
+- There is a sizable difference between undetected and detected offenses, when comparing the self-reported prevalence rates with the official record rates.